Landscape photography is all about the seasons. A location that looks warm and magical in the spring might look foreboding and eerie in the winter.

 Seasonal Landscape Photography: Spring Photography

 The vegetation also grows green and lush.
-This gives your composition almost an enchanted effect, fairy tale.
-Not to mention the flowers that are everywhere.
+This gives your composition almost an enchanted fairy tale effect.
+There are also flowers everywhere.

-Spring blooms are also a great subject.
-Especially for landscape photographers, but also for macro and flower photography aficionados.
+Spring blooms are also a great subject, especially for landscape photographers.
+They’re also great for macro and flower photography aficionados.

 I can think of at least five or six places off the top of my head where a blooming flower would improve the composition.
 And more where it might ruin the picture.